muhamed1ism/fusuma-config/README.md

 # fusuma-config
-This is my Fusuma configuration for touchpad gestures on Gnome
+This is my Fusuma configuration for touchpad gestures that I use on Gnome